hikeventures/hikeventures.github.io/_posts/articles/products/2015-10-20-Suunto-Traverse-Ambit3-differences.markdown

 Suunto has recently released it's latest GPS watch - the Suunto Traverse - which is especially interesting for those interested in hiking and backpacking.
 So what are the differences between the Suunto Ambit3 and the Suunto Traverse?

+---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7c0tlmtpsps" frameborder="0" allowfullscreen></iframe>
+> On our packrafting trip in the Sarek National Park in Sweden we had also a Suunto with us. <a href="https://www.youtube.com/channel/UCnO9Q_m9EaOCrHmmQIBVBNw?sub_confirmation=1" rel="nofollow">Subscribe</a> to our YouTube channel.

+---

+The most important difference is probably that the Suunto Traverse has a vibration alarm and that the GPS receiver is now 'invisible' built into the watch.
+Moreover, the Suunto Traverse has a thinner (1mm) built.
+However, you will not find multisport functions in the Suunto Traverse.
+So, if you are for example more into triathlon then you should probably go for the [Suunto Ambit3 Vertical](http://www.backcountry.com/suunto-ambit3-vertical-watch) rather than the regular Suunto Traverse.

+I mainly go running and hiking so the regular Suunto Traverse is the best option for me and there is no need to pay for features which I don't use.
+Of course I could also get the new [Suunto Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch) which features a color display and a touch screen.
+But are those two features worth the premium price over the Suunto Traverse or Ambit3 Vertical?
+It's up to you!

+---

 <script type="text/javascript">
 amzn_assoc_placement = "adunit0";
 amzn_assoc_search_bar = "false";